The Botanist

-The Botanist is a dry gin made by the Bruichladdich Distillery on Islay, Scotland.
+The Botanist is a dry gin made by the Bruichladdich Distillery in Islay, Scotland.
 It is one of two gins made on the island and is known for its hand-foraged botanicals.
-The botanicals are collected from all over Islay between March and October by professional foragers.
-The name was inspired by the two local botanists who helped develop the recipe for the gin alongside former Master Distiller, Jim McEwan.
+The name of the gin was inspired by two local botanists who helped develop the recipe for the gin alongside former Master Distiller, Jim McEwan.
+In 2024 it was ranked the seventh-bestselling brand of gin in the world by Drinks International.

 Distillation

 The Botanist gin is distilled after an overnight maceration of nine base botanicals (the seed, berry, bark, root, and peel categories) in 100% wheat spirit and Islay spring water.
-This alcohol vapor infusion from the distillation then passes through a botanical basket containing the collected leaves and petals.
+The alcohol vapor infusion from the distillation then passes through a botanical basket containing the collected leaves and petals.
 This double infusion gives the Botanist gin its distinct flavor.

-The Botanist is slow distilled in the Lomond still "Ugly Betty", one of the last in existence.
+The Botanist is slow distilled in the Lomond still "Ugly Betty," one of the last in existence.
 The distillation takes 17 hours.
-Distilling takes place at 0.2 atmospheres of pressure.

 Ugly Betty

-Developed after World War II, the Lomond still was an experimental cross between a column and a pot still designed to meet the growing demand for single malt whiskies.
-It was designed as a "one-stop-shop" still by chemical engineer Alistair Cunningham and draftsman Arthur Warren in 1955 as a way to create a variety of whisky styles.
+Developed after World War II, to meet the growing demand for single malt whiskies, the Lomond still was an experimental design that crossed a column and a pot still.
+It was created in 1955 by chemical engineer, Alistair Cunningham, and draftsman, Arthur Warren, to be a "one-stop-shop" with the ability to make a variety of whiskies.

-Tom Morton described Ugly Betty in his book Spirit of Adventure as "An oversized, upside-down dustbin made of copper."
+Tom Morton described Ugly Betty in his book Spirit of Adventure as "An over-sized, upside-down dustbin made of copper."

 Ingredients

-Two types of juniper are included, including prostrate juniper (Juniperus communis subspecies) that grows in the exposed sea level habitats of the Rhinns of Islay.
+Two types of juniper are used, including prostrate juniper (Juniperus communis subspecies) which grows in the exposed sea level habitats of the Rhinns of Islay.
 Only a symbolic amount of Juniperus communis is added.

-The Islay spring water from which this gin is made comes from "Dirty Dottie’s spring" on Octomore farm, both for the distillation and the bottling.
+The Islay spring water, from which this gin is made, comes from "Dirty Dottie’s spring" on Octomore farm.
+It is used for the distillation and the bottling.

 The gin is influenced exclusively by the foraged botanicals; no other essences, oils, or flavorings are added.
-The use aromatic plants for flavoring spirit is not new.
+The use of aromatic plants for flavouring spirit is not new.
 Islay’s distillers traditionally used whatever was at hand to improve their usquebaugh (whisky), distilled on small, portable stills that were hidden in remote glens.